 any royalties, proceeds, or other benefits that are der

 recordings.
-I expressly agree that this Waiver is intended to be as by the laws of the State of in that this Waiver shall be governed by and interpreted State of I agree that in the eventhis Waiver shall be held to be invalid by any court of s broad and inclusive as permitted the United States of America, and I in accordance with the laws of the vent that any clause or provision of
+I expressly agree that this Waiver is intended to be as by the laws of the State of in that this Waiver shall be governed by and interpreted State of I agree that in the eventhis Waiver shall be held to be invalid by any court of invalidity of such clause or provision shall not otherwiful of this Release which shall continue to enforceable. he United States of America, and in accordance with the laws of the ent that any clause or provision of competent jurisdiction, the

-invalidity of such clause or provision shall not otherwise of this Release which shall continue to enforceable.

 Volunteer's Signature

 Print Volunteer's Name

 If under 18:

 Signature of Parent/Guardian // Date

 Printed Name of Parent/Guardian

 Emergency Contact: Name:

-Relationship to Participant:Phone Number:
+Relationship to Participant:Phone Number: -

+1 110110 11d111b01